not-the-fish/couch-to-5k-program/README.md

 ---

 **Ready to transform your life?
-Your journey from couch to 5K starts Monday, June 9, 2025 at 12:00 PM UTC!** 🏃‍♂️✨
+Your journey from couch to 5K starts now!** 🏃‍♂️✨